-What Instagram Doesn’t Tell You about Giethoorn
+What Instagram Doesn’t Tell You about Giethoorn, Netherlands

-When I got off the bus, I was really concerned that I had made a mistake because it looked exactly like the rest of the Dutch countryside.
+When I first got off the bus, I was really concerned that I had made a mistake because it looked exactly like the rest of the Dutch countryside.
 It was only until I kept walking for twenty minutes that I realized that the village was there, just neatly tucked away.

 It completely makes sense that the tourist area is restricted.
 After all, people actually live here, and they don’t want their neighborhood turned into Disneyland.
 I saw children playing outside on their lawns on the other side of the canal and I absolutely respect giving them their privacy.

-Getting to Giethoorn, Netherlands
+Getting to Giethoorn, Netherlands, via Public Transport

 I’m a family photographer and this was my first time in Giethoorn, so I left Amsterdam at 6:30 a.m. to make sure I found the perfect location and had it at the right time of day.
 I didn’t want to be caught with a gorgeous location and the location not work because it was front-lit instead of backlit.
 It’s worth noting that my GPS initially told me to get off the bus in the middle of a field.
 Thankfully the driver suggested I stay on till Steenwijk.